-Home » Blog & News » Can You Fill the Same Prescription at Different Pharmacies?
+Home » Prescription and Medication » Can You Fill the Same Prescription at Different Pharmacies?

 Whether by intent, confusion or a simple mistake, you may be wondering if you can fill a prescription twice.
 If you’re looking for details on what happens if you want to fill your prescription again or at a different pharmacy, then this article will address that for you.

 Can You Fill The Same Prescription At Different Pharmacies?
 With the advancements of pharmacy networks, management software and state-run programs such as the prescription monitoring program, the majority of pharmacies throughout the USA can track prescriptions.
 As such restricting the ability to fill the same prescription at different pharmacies.

 The leading cause of injury deaths in the USA is reported to be from an overdose of medications and opioid addiction.

 The prescription for pain relievers and heroin dependence/addiction is said to be responsible for more than half of these deaths.
 As such there are several state and non-state programs, systems and processes that are established to prevent anybody from filling the same prescription from different pharmacies.